joeribekker/restorm/docs/tutorial.rst

 The library API
 ---------------

 Below, you'll find an example of how the library API could be documented.
+The library contains books and each book is ofcourse written by an author.
 For the sake of this tutorial, it doesn't expose a lot of features:

 Welcome to the documentation for our library API!
 All resources are available on ``http://www.example.com/api/``.
 No authentication is required and responses are